 Article V – Officers

 Section 1.
 The Officers of the Organization will consist of a president, president-elect, secretary and treasurer.
-Officers shall be elected by the Board of Directors.
+All Officers must be Voting Members of the Organization.
+Officers shall be elected by the Board of Directors at the annual meeting.
+All Officers must sign a Conflict of Interest statement.

 Section 2.
 Terms of the Officers shall be limited to one (1) term per person for any one of those positions.
+A person may only hold one officer position at the same time.
 At least one intervening term shall elapse before that person may again be elected to that office unless the Board of Directors by three-fourths vote of the total Board waives these conditions.
-Consecutive terms of the Treasurer and Secretary shall not be limited.
 A term is designated to be two (2) years in duration.

 Section 3.
-Vacancies occurring before the expiration of terms of office may be filled by a majority vote of the Board of Directors until the expiration of that term.
+Vacancies occurring before the expiration of terms of office may be filled at any meeting of the Board by a majority vote of the Board of Directors until the expiration of that term.

 Section 4.
 Resignation from an office shall be submitted to the Board of Directors.